CirroBuild/FrostiDocs/docs/reference/api/ilp/tcp-receiver.md

 Another consideration is the number of tables updates concurrently.
 `writer pool` should be tuned to increase concurrency. `writer` threads can also handle multiple tables concurrently. `1:1` ratio is the maximum required ratio between `writer` threads and tables.
+If `1:1` ratio is not an option, avoid writing to all tables from each connection.
+Instead, group connections and tables.
+For example, if there are 10 tables, 8 TCP connections and `writer pool` size is set to 2, 4 TCP connections may be used to write into tables 1-5, while 4 connections may write into tables 6-10.

 :::note

-Sending updates for multiple tables from single TCP connection might be inefficient.
-Configure `writer pool` size to 1 for optimal performance.
+Sending updates for multiple tables from a single TCP connection might be inefficient.
+Consider using multiple connections to improve performance.
+If a single connection is unavoidable, keep `writer pool` size set to 1 for optimal CPU resource utilization.

 :::